Twins vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Twins Betting Records & Stats

-- The Twins have gone 66-43 in games they were favored on the moneyline (winning 60.6% of those games).
+- The Twins have been favored on the moneyline 110 total times this season.
+They've finished 67-43 in those games.

-- The Twins have a 55.6% chance to win this matchup based on the moneyline's implied probability.
+- Based on this matchup's moneyline, the Twins' implied win probability is 62.3%.

-- Minnesota has combined with opponents to hit the over on the total 81 times this season for an 81-72-7 record against the over/under.
+- Minnesota has played in 161 games with over/under set, and have combined with opponents to go over the total 82 times (82-72-7).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!